ashutoshmjain/gita/src/mathuraChap09.md

 The Angel continued - So eight colors and three phases of matter - that is eleven basic dualities that we "observe".
 Now add to this the perceptual facets of the observer - the five Senses (`Indriyas`), Fickleness (`Mana`), Intelligence (`Buddhi`) and Space (`Kham`) - these eight are stable knots that make the information gathering aspect of an observer - desire to know.
 But there is little more to it ..  an "observer" too has three phases of its own being ..

 > Just like three phases of the observable  matter, the observer too has three phases - in `Vaidik` speak these phases are called `Gunas`.
 The three `Gunas` are - `Sattva`, `Rajsa` and `Tamsa`.
-The notion of "Work" (state change), on the observer side, is to transition with in these three `Gunas` and the elements of darkness.
+The notion of "Work" (state change), on the observer side, is to transition with in these three `Gunas` and the elements of desire.
 At any point in time the state of the observer is defined as the controlling `Guna` along with one of the sense organs (or fickleness or intelligence).
+>
+> The way a physical object exudes information - colors; the observer seeks information.
+Desire is the name for that emptiness (empty dark space) that needs fulfillment with information.
+As soon as we know, the desire dissolves away, and the observer moves on to something else because of built in random function. `Sattva` is the phase when observer is satiated with information , `Rajasa` is when observer seeks information, `Tamsa` is when observer doesn't know what it is seeking.

 Unfortunately there is no English word to describe `Gunas`.
 Just think of them as three phases of mood.
 For example when you play just to participate, it is `Sattva`, when you play to win - it is `Rajsa`, and if you rather sleep when it is time to play, it is `Tamsa`.
 Thus the recipes on the observer side are always communicated in terms of `Guna` and `Indriya`, just like in physical world we say stop heating when the butter melts and onions turn Brown.
 You can say for example that keep thinking with intelligence  till you feel `Sattva` rising and then start speaking.
 Or go to sleep when `Tamas` appears to be taking over senses.
 Binding the observer to this framework is the beginning of `Yoga`.